 In this guide, we will explain why TPU & NBR seals are preferred, their advantages, and how to choose between them.

-Why Material Matters for Pneumatic Seals?
+What Is the Best Material for Pneumatic Seals?

-The material of a pneumatic seal determines its lifespan, resistance to wear, and ability to withstand operating conditions.
+The material of a pneumatic seal directly affects its lifespan, wear resistance, and compatibility with different operating conditions.
+Choosing the wrong material can lead to:

-🔹 Seal hardening or swelling due to chemical exposure
+- Seal hardening or swelling due to chemical exposure

-🔹 Premature wear and leakage in high-speed applications
+- Premature wear and leakage in high-speed applications

-🔹 Reduced efficiency and increased maintenance costs
+- Reduced efficiency and increased maintenance costs

 That’s why TPU & NBR are the most reliable choices for pneumatic sealing.